wultra/wultra-docs/docs/blog/Introducing-Activation-Spawn/Activation-Spawn-on-Android.md

 ### Secondary App

-1. Declare a deeplink scheme in the `AndroidManifest.xml` for the application to enable digesting the deeplink.
+1. Declare a deep link scheme in the `AndroidManifest.xml` for the application to enable digesting the deep link.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>